Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): CRASH!!
 Press enter key on a part without connection makes the application crash
 - BUGFIX (Lesgoss+Daniel): CRASH!
 When opening the Export Window (negative size computed for the preview bitmap)
 - BUGFIX (Alban): In the download window, remove the useless File column and fix a bug about the edition of the file name.
-- BUGFIX (Alban): The Find and Replace window was resizable but controls in it were not resized
+- BUGFIX (Alban): The Find and Replace window was resizeable but controls in it were not resized
 - BUGFIX (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUGFIX (Alban): The selection/duplication keys were not reset to the default value when clicking the "restore default" button in the Preferences Window
 - BUGFIX (Alban): The order of the shortcut key list was switching when the "restore default" button was clicked in the Preferences Window